cheqd/product-docs/resources/tutorials/README.md

 # Creating a Resource with cheqd node CLI

-The purpose of this document is to outline how someone can create a Resource on the cheqd network using [cheqd node CLI](https://docs.cheqd.io/node/docs/cheqd-cli).
+The purpose of this document is to outline how someone can create a Resource on the cheqd network using [cheqd Cosmos CLI](../../decentralized-identifiers/cheqd-cosmos-cli/README.md).
 The process that's followed is similar to what's described in the [high-level Resource creation flow](../creating-a-resource.md).

 ## Pre-requisites